 Average Maturity of Treasury Securities

 The average weighted maturity of all marketable debt dropped to just four years at the height of the Great Recession in December 2008 as the Treasury issued significantly more short-term securities in order to raise cash quickly to combat the economic fallout.
-With interest rates at low levels over the few years during the pandemic, the Treasury took advantage of the opportunity to lengthen the average maturity of its debt and lock in low rates for a longer period.
+With interest rates at low levels over the the few years during the pandemic, the Treasury took advantage of the opportunity to lengthen the average maturity of its debt and lock in low rates for a longer period.
 However, the average maturity dropped from 70 months in February 2020 to 62 months in June 2020 as the Treasury ramped up short-term borrowing quickly to address the effects of the COVID-19 pandemic.
 In May 2023, average maturity rose to the highest duration over the last 20 years, reaching 75 months, as some of the short-term borrowing was replaced by longer-term maturities.
 The current average maturity has declined since then to 71 months, which is 7 months longer than the 20-year historical average.

 Image credit: Photo by Hisham Ibrahim / Getty Images